 - Reusable React controls for your SharePoint Framework solutions: Provides developers with a set of reusable React controls that can be used in SharePoint Framework (SPFx) solutions.
 The project provides controls for building web parts and extensions.
 You should really try the ChartControl 🙂

-- EzGif.com: Help people see what your web part will look like without having to download and install it.
-Create a video of your web part in action, then use EZ GIF's Video to animated GIF converter to create your GIF.
+- EzGif.com: If you don’t want to install ScreenToGif but want to create animated GIFs to help people see what your web part will look like without having to install it, I recommend using this web site.
+Create a video of your web part in action, then use EZ GIF’s Video to animated GIF converter to create your GIF.
 Add the GIF to your README.MD file and people will see how cool your web part really is!

-- Office UI Fabric React: When I want to learn how to create awesome React components, I take my inspiration from Office UI Fabric.
+- Microsoft Fluent UI: When I want to learn how to create awesome React components, I take my inspiration from

 - SP Dev FX WebParts: Almost every SPFx project I create starts from one of the many samples available on this awesome repo.